hanggrian/OpenCore-Gigabyte-B460M-Aorus-Pro/README.md

 | Samsung SSD 970 EVO 250GB | NVMeFix.kext |
 | Fenvi FV-T919 | BlueToolFixup.kext<br>IO80211FamilyLegacy.kext<br>IOSkywalkFamily.kext |

-> `EFI/Microsoft` directory is optional, it is a Windows multiboot on separate drive.

 ## Configuration

 Minimal configuration is applied for every release, this means: